sohelaman/dockerized/README.md

 ## What's included
 A stack of applications put together using Docker solely to ease PHP based web development.
-This stack is built keeping one major point in mind, *portability*.
-Ever wondered, *I wish I could take my environment everywhere, even in my grave*?
-If yes, welcome abroad.

 ### Services
 | Category |             Services              |